-If the partnership is a registration-required tax shelter or has invested in a registration-required tax shelter, it should have entered a tax shelter registration number in this box.
+A partnership that is a registration-required tax shelter or has invested in a registration-required tax shelter, should have entered a tax shelter registration number in this box.
 If you claim or report any income, loss, deduction, or credit from a tax shelter, you must attach Form 8271, Investor Reporting of Tax Shelter Registration Number, to your tax return.

-If the partnership has invested in a tax shelter, it must give you a copy of its Form 8271 with your Schedule K-1.
+A partnership that has invested in a tax shelter must provide you with a copy of its Form 8271 with your Schedule K-1.
 Use the information on this Form 8271 to complete your Form 8271.

-If the partnership itself is a registration-required tax shelter, use the information on Schedule K-1 (name of the partnership, partnership identifying number, and tax shelter registration number) to complete your Form 8271.
+If the partnership itself is a registration-required tax shelter, use the information on Schedule K-1 (that is, name of the partnership, partnership identifying number, and tax shelter registration number) to complete your Form 8271.